A step-by-step guide from the Chinese Language Institute to help you navigate the X2 visa application process.

 Log in periodically and check "Track the status of my application" to upload additional documents or amend information as required.

 Many short-term visa applicants are currently exempt from fingerprint collection through December 31, 2026, but applicants should confirm the current process with the Chinese embassy, consulate, or visa center serving their jurisdiction.
-If submitting by post, check with your Consulate regarding any in-person requirements.

 When the status changes to "Passport to be Collected," bring the Pick-up Receipt (issued when submitting documents) to pay the fee and retrieve your passport.
 No appointment is needed.